nithishak/differential-gene-analysis/differential-gene-analysis/README.md

 ````

 ## Files available:
-1. main.py - contains a detailed walkthrough of differential gene analysis with Limma using the GEO series (GSE31102).
+1. main.r - contains a detailed walkthrough of differential gene analysis with Limma using the GEO series (GSE31102).

 ## Details: